Go Back

 Next step

-Pick one critical task (e.g. sign-up or first purchase), draw the current user flow (screens + decisions + end states), and share it with the team.
+Pick one critical task (e.g. sign-up or first purchase), draw the current user flow (screens, decisions, end states), and share it with the team.
 Use it to plan a usability test or to spot one improvement.
+If the flow makes the problem obvious but the team still cannot land the call, use the free UI Decision Brief to document the decision, trade-offs, owner, and next checkpoint.